Financial Aid Information for Graduate (LL.M., M.J. and MLS) Students

 You must be a citizen or permanent resident of the U.S. to be eligible for federal loans like the Stafford and GradPLUS.
 Some exceptions are made and students can review the non-citizen categories at https://studentaid.ed.gov/sa/eligibility/non-us-citizens

 Students who do not qualify for federal aid may need to consider a private loan.
-Although the Office of Financial Aid does not recommend any particular lender students are encouraged to speak with John Garcia, Financial Aid Director, if they decide to pursue a private loan.
+Although the Office of Financial Aid does not recommend any particular lender students are encouraged to speak with the MSU Office of Financial Aid if they decide to pursue a private loan.
 Generally a non-citizen would need a stateside co-signer for the loan; the co-signer will be responsible for repaying the loan if the student does not do so.
 Some additional information can be found at http://www.law.msu.edu/finaid/intl_students.html

 Federal aid, and sometimes private loans, require students to be enrolled at least half-time.
 Usually a student must have three credits in a semester to be considered half-time.
 You can review enrollment information at http://www.law.msu.edu/finaid/enrollmentchart.html and contact the Office of Financial Aid with any concerns.